jxnl/blog/docs/writing/posts/advice.md

     Fast forward 5 years, everyone I see coming into the gym is trying to improve their health.
 I don't think the same way.
 I look at these people and think, "Wow, they are so much braver than me.
 I see them coming consistently, and I can see they are getting results.
 Good for them!
 Oh, wow, they are bringing their friends.
 Awesome."

-    The world looks difference when you fix your own perception.
+    The world looks different when you fix your own perception.

 ## You are a mirror